-Coastal retreat rates are monitored along the south coast of Zackenberg dalen (Coastal cliff) and along the delta cliff west of the Zackenbergelven river delta (Fig. 82).
-Positions of the pegs are given in table 6 and ??.
+Coastal retreat rates are monitored along the south coast of Zackenberg dalen (Coastal cliff) and along the delta cliff west of the Zackenbergelven river delta (Fig. 81).
+Positions of the pegs are given in table 9.
+All pegs along the delta cliff on the western side of the Zackenbergelven have been lost due to erosion.